PaulRBerg/bytegaze/README.md

 - Clear error messages for invalid inputs

 ## Usage

+Check out the [ByteGaze website](https://bytegaze.vercel.app) to start using the tool.

 1. Paste your Ethereum transaction data or method call payload
 2. ByteGaze automatically parses the input and displays: